ramon-west-software/starter-payload-app/README.md

+# Quickstart guide

+To begin developing a new website with this starter repo
+- install docker
+- pull this repository
+- build the mongo container using the 'starter-mongo' Dockerfile
+- run the Payload app with 'npm run dev'

+Each mongo-db container logically encapsulates a new website using this repository.

 # Payload Website Template

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.